fmhuhn/esn4phys/README.md

 ## Plotting or generating results

-Jupyter notebooks are a good tool for plotting and result generation and analysis.
-For example, `in lorenz_predictions.ipynb`, the predictions of the two example cases (`cases/lorenz.case` and `cases/lorenz_hybrid.case`) are compared against the test set (what's left over in the dataset after skip, training and validation).
+Jupyter notebooks are a good tool for running, plotting and analysing.
+For example, in `lorenz_predictions.ipynb`, the predictions of the two example cases (`cases/lorenz.case` and `cases/lorenz_hybrid.case`) are compared against the test set (what's left over in the dataset after skip, training and validation).

 ## References